 Build Introduction

 This Spiritborn leveling build revolves around the Gorilla and Jaguar Spirit Guardian and focuses on high survivability.
-It can easily complete the campaign, however, we recommend using the Quill Volley leveling build instead, as it is stronger and feels smoother during early leveling until you get better gear.
+It can easily complete the campaign; however, we recommend using the Quill Volley leveling build instead, as it is stronger and feels smoother during early leveling until you get better gear.

-Rock Splitter, and remember: Jaguar Spirit makes every skill a Jaguar skill — boosting all your Jaguar passives.
+Crushing Hand is your primary AoE nuke, and Rushing Claw helps you move fast between packs.
+Keep Vigor up with Rock Splitter, and remember: Jaguar Spirit makes every skill a Jaguar skill — boosting all your Jaguar passives.
 Use Elixirs and stack Ferocity for even more attack speed.

 Have questions or feedback about this guide?
 Join Ghazzy’s livestream and ask him!